 Playing, in a therapeutic setting, allows a child to relive (symbolically) stressful and traumatic events.
-In this way children communicate with the play therapist what is happen in their world from their perspective.
+In this way, children communicate with the play therapist what is happen in their world from their perspective.

 The role of the play therapist is to provide a secure safe setting that fosters the child’s self-awareness and encourages independence, self-monitoring and self-efficacy.
 The therapist also works with the parents by providing feedback, parent education and skills training to further the work done in therapy to transfer to the home and school.
-The role and involvement of the parent is critical.
+The role and involvement of the parent are critical.

 Filial Therapy is another therapy in which the play therapist trains the parent to do therapeutic play therapy at home with their child.
-This can be to enhance work by the therapist or just as form of parent education to help promote child/parent attachment, attunement and overall positive development.
+This can be to enhance work by the therapist or just as a form of parent education to help promote child/parent attachment, attunement and overall positive development.